Rachettos2051/Lag-switcher-for-android/readme.md

 ## functions
 ### Overlay
-Press the Off and On to toggle the Lag switch
+Press the Off and On to toggle the Lag switch.

-X button to close the overlay
+X button to close the overlay.

-Drag button to move the overlay around
+Drag button to move the overlay around.

 ### app
 Press the on and off button to toggle the lag switch
 ## Downloads